ChittagongianProgrammer/ChittagongianProgrammer/README.md

 # About Me:
-<br>- Hi, I’m @ChittagongianProgrammer.<br>- I’m interested in a few fields in technology, which are: front-end development, data science and cyber security.<br>- I’m currently focusing on Python to get better at data analytics.
+<br>- Hi, I’m @ChittagongianProgrammer.<br>- I’m interested in a few fields in technology, which are: front-end development, data science and cyber security.<br>- I’m currently focusing on Python and R to get better at data analytics. <br>- I am completing a Udemy web development bootcamp as well to work on front-end development to try and make a web development business on the side.

 # 💻 Tech Stack: